-Referring to humanity as "local-Universe information gatherers and problem-solvers," he strove to demonstrate how we are capable of comprehending the "relationship of eternal principles" and applying them "in support of the integrity of eternally regenerative Universe."
-Today this approach is recognizable within the field of biomimicry, though he set his sights even higher by exploring the possibilities of what could be called cosmomimicry.
+Referring to humanity as "local-Universe information gatherers and prpblem-solvers/TKe strove to demonstrate how we are capable of comprehending the "relationship of eternal principles" and applying them "in support of the integrity of eternally reparative I Jnivp.rsef" Today this approach is e find no record as yet of man having successfully defined the universe-scientifically and comprehensively-to inchide the nonsimultaneous and only partially overlapping, micro-macro, always and everywhere transforming, physical and metaphysical, omnicomplementary hut nonidentical events. $f \square "\sim"$ recognizable within the field of biomimicry though he set his sights even higherby exploring the possibilities of what could be called cosmomimicry.

 Buckminster Fuller challenged this limited perspective over fifty years ago, asserting that it is both incomplete and obsolete.
 He insisted that the sense of separation from nature is a dangerous illusion resulting from reductionism and overspecialization and that humanity's evolutionary success is dependent on our willingness to learn from the emergent behaviors of whole systems.
 This led him to question how we envision the context of our existence, re-imagining a big picture in which our species is situated within the full continuum of creation.
-In Operating Manual for Spaceship Earth he asks,
+In Operating Mamial for Spaceship Earth he asks, contending that the whole is always more than the sum of its reduced parts.
+He summarized this perspective with the pithy generalization U=MP, proposing that Universe is the synergistic result of the metaphysical multiplied by the physical {Synergetics 162.00}.